• Training structure

 Read more

-After the M2, students who wish to do so can enter a doctorate in an academic or industrial environment in a field close to the training, which will lead them to a bac+8 level.
+After completing their master's degree, students who wish to do so can pursue a doctorate in academia or industry in a field related to their studies, which will lead them to a level equivalent to eight years of higher education.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Graduates from the Master Robotics can apply for doctoral studies in France and abroad.
+Graduates from the Master's program in Robotics can apply for doctoral studies in France and abroad.

 Read more

-After the M2, students who wish to do so can enter a doctorate in an academic or industrial environment in a field close to the training, which will lead them to a bac+8 level.
+After completing their master's degree, students who wish to do so can pursue a doctorate in academia or industry in a field related to their studies, which will lead them to a level equivalent to eight years of higher education.

 Read more